 This is your opportunity to talk about bigger and smaller.
 This cup is bigger and holds more water versus this cup which is smaller and doesn’t hold as much.
 Use them to pour, dip, and stack for fun.

-I love blue (original) Dawn.
+I love using a little natural dish soap.
 It is so versatile.
 It does not take more than a few drops to add bubbles to a bath.
 Plus, it is gentle enough on kids’ skin to not cause problems (at least with my kids it has worked).
 Other brands will work, too.
 Plus, then you have the stuff in the bathtub already to do a quick clean when the kids are finished.

 Bubbles are great for scooping and even building.
 Build mounds of bubbles.
 Use them to create soups and stews and all kinds of imaginary wonders.
 Plus, bubbles make great mustaches, beards and “clothing” to cover certain areas for photo opportunities.